ligato/docs/docs/developer-guide/plugin-lookup.md

 ### Building an Agent

-Several [vpp-agent plugins](../plugins/vpp-plugins.md) are used in this example for building an agent.
+Several [VPP agent plugins](../plugins/vpp-plugins.md) are used in this example for building an agent.

 1. Create the top-level plugin, which contains all plugins required for the application.
 Define a method which returns an instance of the `MyApp` plugin called `NewApp()`.
 Include all methods required to implement the plugin interface: